Vaezy/Vaezy/README.md

 ### Hi, 👋🏼

+Welcome to my Github profile !

+### 🧑 Who I am ?

+I'm Vaezy, a student with a passion for programming, currently training in the field of web development.
+My passion for creating and solving problems has led me to explore various programming languages and develop a variety of skills in the field of web development.

 <!--
 **Vaezy/Vaezy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.